-When many people think of therapy, they think of the same thing.
-They think about a therapist sitting and listening to a patient talk about their past.
-And that's about where their idea of therapy stops.
-Many people don't realize that there is a variety of available therapy treatments.
+Often, when people think of therapy, they think of the same thing: a therapist sitting and listening to a patient talk about their past.
+But many people don't realize that there is a wide variety of available therapy treatments.
 One of the most popular and effective forms of therapy is called cognitive behavioral therapy.
-This is a very effective form of therapy because of the techniques that are used.

 While many people think of therapy as diving into deep childhood issues and repressed memory, Cognitive behavioral therapy definition focuses on finding solutions today instead of processing the root cause of where problems are coming from.
 This link between negative thoughts and negative behaviors is known as successive approximation, and it's why difficult situations can cause people to react in organic and sometimes explosive ways.

-The Mayo Clinic defines it like this, "Cognitive behavioral therapy (CBT) is a common type of talk therapy (psychotherapy).
-You work with a mental health counselor (psychotherapist or therapist) in a structured way, attending a limited number of sessions.
-CBT helps you become aware of inaccurate or negative thinking, so that you can view challenging situations more clearly and respond to them more effectively."
+The Mayo Clinic describes CBT as “a common type of talk therapy (psychotherapy) (the patient) works with a mental health counselor (psychotherapist or therapist) in a structured way, attending a limited number of sessions.
+CBT helps you become aware of inaccurate or negative thinking so that you can view challenging situations more clearly and respond to them more effectively."

-CBT works by helping patients to see how their thoughts are impacting their behavior.
-While our thoughts may be based on our experiences and past, such as our childhood, instead of focusing on just those events, CBT works in helping you find a solution for here and now rather than focusing on negative feelings of the past.
+CBT strategy works by helping patients understand how negative thoughts and negative emotions impact behavior.
+While our thoughts may be based on our experiences and past (such as our childhood), CBT strategies work to find a solution for here and now rather than focusing on negative feelings of the past.

-The first step is to identify negative thought patterns and mental illness symptoms that you want to address.
-This could be dealing with grief from the loss of a loved one, anger after a divorce, anxiety, and depression, or the symptoms from other diagnosed mental health disorders.
+The first step in CBT is to identify negative thought patterns and mental illness symptoms that you want to address.
+This could be dealing with grief from the loss of a loved one, anger after a divorce, anxiety, depression, or even symptoms from other diagnosed mental health disorders.
 CBT strategies such as role-playing, guided discovery, and talking through specific problems of daily life are often employed to help your therapist understand your exact symptoms and issues to target.

 After that, your counselor will ask questions about what emotions you have.
-Questions will help to get you talking and processing what your thoughts are around the topic.
-This is effective in helping you to identify any wrong or harmful thoughts that you have in your head.
+Questions will help to get you talking and processing what your thoughts are about the topic.
+This is effective in helping you to identify any negative thoughts that you have in your head.
 This could include talking about your own experiences, relationships that you have with people, or events that you have experienced in your life.
-Your therapist may also give you homework of journaling each day about your thoughts.
+Your counselor may also give you homework assignments, such as journaling each day about your thoughts.
 Journaling is a great way to keep thought records that you can reference in future therapy sessions.

-Once you've been able to identify your negative and harmful thinking, you will start to see how those thoughts are impacting your emotions and your behavior.
-This allows you to learn how to reshape and reprogram those thoughts into ones that will be more helpful for your situation and in your life.
+Once you've been able to identify negative thought patterns, you will start to see how those thoughts are impacting your emotions and your behavior.
+This will teach you how to reshape and reprogram those thoughts into ones that will be more helpful for your situation and in your life.

 What To Expect From Your First Session